juanippo/ResPyrAR/README.md

 A string indicating the end of the time series.
 The format should be 'YYYY-MM-DD'.

     filename:
-A string indicating the name of the output file.
+Optional; A string indicating the name of the output file.
+By default set to 'NO2trop_series.csv'.

     reducers:
-A list of ee.Reducer objects.
+Optional; An array of ee.Reducer objects.
 For each object, a column is created in the dataframe where that spatial statistic is applied.
 By default, the average value over a region is taken.
 For more reducers, visit https://developers.google.com/earth-engine/guides/reducers_intro

     red_names:
-A list of strings indicating the name of the reducers used.
+Optional; An array of strings indicating the name of the reducers used.
 It must have the same length as the list of reducers and respect the same order as the one used in it.
+By default it is an array containing only 'NO2_trop_mean'.

     collection:
-The name of the google engine collection from which the data is taken.
-This package is prepared to work with the Sentinel-5P TROPOMI data.
-To see the other collections available visit: https://developers.google.com/earth-engine/datasets/catalog/sentinel-5p .
-By default, it takes the NO2 collection.
+Optional; An `ee.ImageCollection` object for the desired satellite, variable and column, and for a period containing the desired one.
+It can be created with `get_collection`.
+If the same collection is used several times, it is more efficient to get it just once and pass it as a parameter.
+By default it is set to None, so that it is obtained automatically.

+**Returns:**

+A Pandas dataframe with a column for each reducer in `reducers`, respectively named with the names in `red_names`.
+Also contains the columns Timestamp, Year, Month, Day and Weekday.

 <!--CONSIDERO QUE “variable” y “var_name” tienen que ser argumentos de la funcion.
 Para una misma colección, podríamos tomar NO2 troposferico, o TOTAL. -->